 Does registration affect how much income tax I have to pay in Germany?

 Yes, it does.
-The information you give on the registration form affects your Steuerklasse, meaning how much income tax you pay.
-If you indicate that you are married and your partner lives with you in Germany, then you should both register together and bring your marriage certificate; married couples pay less income tax in Germany.
+The information you give on the registration form affects your tax class (Steuerklasse), meaning how much income tax you pay on your German salary.
+If you indicate that you are married and your partner lives with you in Germany, then both of you should register together and bring your marriage certificate; married couples pay less income tax in Germany.
+The same applies, if you have kids.
+Bring them and their birth certificates to the appointment.

 Sharing of Personal Information